China and Emerging Economies Centre

 What is the China and Emerging Economies Centre?

 The China and Emerging Economies Centre (CEEC) aims to create an interdisciplinary platform to research and engage with China and other emerging economies and their impact on the global economy.
-It will also support British organisations to engage with China and other emerging economies through the delivery of cutting-edge academic research and consultancy services.
+It also supports British organisations to engage with China and other emerging economies through the delivery of cutting-edge academic research and consultancy services.
 The Centre works with other world leading institutions in order to produce valuable research with demonstrable impact.

 The China and Emerging Economies Centre has a wide range of research interests.
 Below are only some selected topics currently under study: